NOAA-GSL/ExascaleWorkflowSandbox/docs/quickstart.rst

 Step 1: Authenticate
 ^^^^^^^^^^^^^^^^^^^^

 First, log in to Globus services.
-This should be done on the machine where you want to runtasks:
+This should be done on the machine where you want to run
+tasks:

 .. code-block:: bash